Kenthia11/-awesome-data-project/README.md

 # -awesome-data-project
-I'm created this awesome new repository for an awesome data project!
+I created this awesome new repository for an awesome data project!

 Kenthia Roberts